 Lantsman added that the Prime Minister’s admission that “Canada’s civic compact is failing Jewish Canadians” is extraordinary.

 “It should have been followed by concrete actions and concrete consequences for those doing the failing.
 Didn’t happen.
-Tonight, the Prime Minister showed you that he thinks you are stupid.”
+Tonight, the Prime Minister showed you that he thinks you are stupid.” n